abinit/abinit/doc/tutorial/lattice_model.md

 After this run, you should see in your directory tmulti1_1_model.xml, you can take some time to open and read this file.
 You will find all the informations about the system definition (lattice parameters, atomic positions) and the data for the harmonic part of the potential.

-You XML file is now generated you can now use it as input for multibinit.
-To do that, open copy now in your work directory the files ~abinit/tests/tutomultibinit/Input/tmulti2.files; you should see inside:
+You XML file is now generated, this file represent your model ans you can now use it as input for multibinit.
+You can now copy in your work directory the files ~abinit/tests/tutomultibinit/Input/tmulti2.files; you should see inside:

       tutomulti1_2.in
       tutomulti1_2.out